0x4P3/0x4P3.github.io/_posts/2024-08-23-File_Format-PE-Header-II.md

     - `IMAGE_DLLCHARACTERISTICS_FORCE_INTEGRITY`: Its value is `0x80`, which checks if digitally signed hash matched at load time.
     - `IMAGE_DLLCHARACTERISTICS_NX_COMPAT`: Its value is `0x100`, which enables DEP that make sure that code are not executed from non-executable memory locations.
     - Other DLLCharacteristics are documented here: [PE Format - DllCharacteristics](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format#dll-characteristics)
-- `DataDirectory` : This field value store array that store pointers from all other data structures, which are:
+- `DataDirectory` : This field value are data array that store pointers from all other data structures that are located within one of the section of PE file.
+Those data structures are listed below.

     ```c
     #define IMAGE_DIRECTORY_ENTRY_EXPORT          0   // Export Directory